 A healthcare provider will examine your baby and obtain a medical history.
 Questions might be asked about how long and how often your child cries, if you have noticed anything that seems to trigger the crying, and what comfort measures are effective, if any.
 Blood tests and X-rays or other imaging tests may be done to determine if there are other problems present.

-When should we contact a doctor?
+When should we contact our primary care provider?

 Before assuming your child has colic, you should look for other signs of illness.
 These may include, but are not limited to, the following:

 - Not sucking or drinking a bottle well

 - Gastrointestinal (GI) issues like vomiting or diarrhea

 - Becoming more irritable when held or touched

 - Strange sounding cry

 - Being more sleepy or sluggish than usual

 Call your child's healthcare provider if you note any of these symptoms, or if your baby is crying excessively.
 Your child's healthcare provider will examine your child to make sure other problems are not present that might be causing colic-like symptoms.